-When using ipads and cameras to take photographs of children's learning experiences, or to share internet resources with children, only school equipment can be used.
+When using iPads and cameras to take photographs of children's learning experiences, or to share internet resources with children, only school equipment can be used.
 Under no circumstances should a personal device that belongs to a member of staff or volunteer be used for such purposes.

-All staff have an important role to play in supporting vulnerable children and identifying concerns early and providing help.
-To achieve this they will:
+As a school, we recognise ALL staff have a crucial role to play in supporting children and identifying concerns early and providing help.